shivaylamba/Hacktoberfest/README.md

 ### 3. Add a Program in any Language you like :rabbit2:

 Once you have forked the repo, add your progam in the language folder in main branch, if there is no language folder, make one, then add into it.
-You can take a look to the [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages) in Wikipedia to create a new one for Hacktoberfest!
+You can take a look at the [Programming Language List](https://en.wikipedia.org/wiki/List_of_programming_languages) in Wikipedia to create a new one for Hacktoberfest!

 ### 4. Ready, Steady, Go... :turtle: :rabbit2: